 Welcome to Congregation Rodeph Sholom in New York City

-Deborah is proud to work with Sholom 20s & 30s, our community building initiative for 20s and 30s in NYC.
+Rabbi Goldberg is proud to work with Sholom 20s & 30s, our community building initiative for 20s and 30s in NYC.
 At Sholom 20s & 30s, we celebrate Shabbat and Jewish holidays, connect to Jewish wisdom, and meet old and new friends.
-Deborah also leads our Discovering Judaism course, our introduction to Judaism class for anyone looking to learn more about Judaism and Jewish life.
-She loves sharing her love of Jewish learning with students!
+She also leads our Discovering Judaism course, our introduction to Judaism class for anyone looking to learn more about Judaism and Jewish life.
+In 2025, she completed the Rukin Rabbinic Fellowship with 18Doors.
+This fellowship focused on learning how best to support interfaith families in the context of Jewish community.
 She is passionate about building Jewish communities that are warm and inclusive, that enrich people’s lives with meaningful Jewish engagement, and that help people feel connected to Judaism and each other.

 When she isn’t working or reading for fun, you can find Deborah exploring museums, trying new restaurants, or petting as many dogs as she possibly can.